NSLS-II-BMM/BeamlineManual/_sources/linescans.rst.txt

 Specific line scans
 -------------------

-A number of line scan types are so common and so often performed with the same arguments that they have special names.
+Some scan types are performed often enough and always with the same arguments that they have special names.

 **Rocking curve scan**
    This command::